TinacciL/Connectivity_chemical_graph/README.md

-# Connectivity_chemical_graph
+# Connectivity in chemical graph
-Python 3.8 script that permits to encode molecules as molecular graph and compare the connectivity of two molecules
+This is a Python 3.8 script that permits to encode molecules as molecular graph and compare the connectivity of two molecules.

 ## Installation